ISI-apex/hpsc-bsp/README.md

 1. `build-hpsc-rtems.sh` - builds the RTEMS SDK, BSP, and reference software for the RTPS Cortex-R52s.
 1. `build-hpsc-yocto.sh` - builds Yocto Linux SDK for the HPPS Cortex-A53 clusters, including the reference root filesystem and Linux test utilities.
 1. `build-recipe.sh` - build individual component recipes; wrapped by other build scripts.
-1. `run-qemu.sh` - runs QEMU using the output from the build scripts.
+1. `run-qemu.sh` - runs QEMU using artifacts deployed by the build scripts (prior to packaging).
-1. `qemu-env.sh` - user-modifiable configuration for `run-qemu.sh`; do not execute directly.

 Scripts must be run from the same directory.
 Use the `-h` flag to print script usage help.